Oklahoma Heritage Preservation Grant Program

 All project proposals will be evaluated and ranked using the following weighted criteria:

-• Institutional readiness of applicant organization, which may include past accomplishments, programming/activities, facilities, base of support, strength of organizational strategic plan, community engagement, participation of board members/volunteers, accessibility to the public, or record of collecting experience/care.
+- Institutional readiness of applicant organization, which will address the following: applicant organization's capacity to complete the project.
+This may also include past accomplishments, programming/activities, facilities, base of support, strength of organizational strategic plan, community engagement, participation of board members/volunteers, accessibility to the public, or record of collecting experience/care.
 This criteria shall be weighted a factor of three (3).

-• Implementation of project, which may include a clear and comprehensive explanation of the project, a clear explanation of how the project will be accomplished, development of project budget based on vendor quotes or market-based research, identification of staff, volunteer, and/or third party vendor responsibilities, identification of deadlines, method for gauging project impact, or ability to complete project within one year.
-This criteria shall be weighted at a factor of three (3).
+- Implementation of project, which may include a clear and comprehensive explanation of the project, a clear explanation of how the project will be accomplished, development of project budget based on vendor quotes or market-based research, identification of staff, volunteer, and/or third party vendor responsibilities, identification of deadlines, method for gauging project impact, or ability to complete project within one year.
+This criteria shall be weighted at a factor of five (5).

-• Failure to meet requirements from past Heritage Preservation Grant award (if applicable).
+- Failure to meet requirements from past Oklahoma Heritage Preservation Grant awards (if applicable).
 This criteria shall be weighted at a factor of negative two (-2).

 Application Evaluation and Awards

-• Using the established weighted criteria (320:15-2-2[1-6]), a rating of one (1) to five (5) will be applied to each criteria, with one (1) signifying minimum value and five (5) signifying maximum value.
+- Using the established weighted criteria (320:15-2-2[1-6]), a rating of one (1) to five (5) will be applied to each criteria, with one (1) signifying minimum value and five (5) signifying maximum value.
 The rating then will be multiplied by the weight assigned to each criteria to determine a total value.
-In making the list for recommendation the OHS staff review committee shall evaluate based on the weighted criteria and adherence to statutory and regulatory program requirements.
-These requirements are geographic balance, cash match, the existence of a strategic plan for the applicant organization, tribal division, or governmental department, as well as, consideration of failure to meet requirements from past Heritage Grant awards.
+In making the list for recommendation, the OHS staff review committee shall evaluate based on the weighted criteria and adherence to statutory and regulatory program requirements.
+These requirements are geographic balance, cash match, the existence of a strategic plan for the applicant organization, tribal division, or governmental department, as well as consideration of failure to meet requirements from past Oklahoma Heritage Grant Program awards.

-• The OHS will initiate a contract with each grant recipient.
-Modifications to project scope or project budget, in excess of ten percent of any line item/spending category will require prior approval in writing from OHS executive director.
+- The OHS will initiate a contract with each grant recipient.
+Modifications to project scope or project budget in excess of ten percent of any line item/spending category, will require prior approval in writing from OHS Executive Director.
+A contract extension may be granted by the OHS on a case-by-case basis and must be approved in writing.

 Funding and Payment Procedure